zulip/zulip/docs/production/upgrade-or-modify.md

 ### Upgrading from Ubuntu 16.04 Xenial to 18.04 Bionic

+1. Upgrade your server to the latest Zulip `2.1.x` release, since newer releases don't support Ubuntu 16.04 Xenial.

-1. First, as the Zulip user, stop the Zulip server and run the following to back up the system:
+2. As the Zulip user, stop the Zulip server and run the following to back up the system:

     ```
     supervisorctl stop all
     /home/zulip/deployments/current/manage.py backup --output=/home/zulip/release-upgrade.backup.tar.gz
     ```

-2. Switch to the root user and upgrade the operating system using the OS's standard tooling.
+3. Switch to the root user and upgrade the operating system using the OS's standard tooling.
 E.g. for Ubuntu, this means running `do-release-upgrade` and following the prompts until it completes
    successfully:

     ```
     sudo -i # Or otherwise get a root shell